NCI-ITEB/tumor_epidemiology_approaches/sessions/session_1/practical.md

 <code>cp /data/classes/DCEG_Somatic_Workshop/* .</code>

 The last two characters in the code above are special characters with specific meanings.
 The <code>*</code> in the code above is called a 'wildcard' and can be interpreted as 'anything'.
-So with this code we're copying all files in <code>/data/course/</code> matching the pattern 'anything', i.e. all files.
+So with this code we're copying all files in <code>/data/classes/DCEG_Somatic_Workshop/</code> matching the pattern 'anything', or in other words all files.
 The <code>.</code> in the code means 'the current working directory', and is where we're copying the files to.

 <!--**5\.** For the sake of practice let's merge gencode.v19.og.bed and gencode.v19.tsg.bed into a single file gencode.v19.driver.bed: